Deemed Filing For Retirement And Spouse’s Benefits FAQs

 What are the new rules for deemed filing resulting from the Bipartisan Budget Act of 2015?

 Deemed filing means that when you file for either your retirement or your spouse’s benefit, you are required or “deemed” to file for the other benefit as well.
-Deemed filing rules already apply when you file for either your retirement or your spouse’s benefit and you are before full retirement age.
-The Bipartisan Budget Act extends deemed filing rules to apply at full retirement age (FRA) and beyond.
+Deemed filing rules already apply when you file for either your retirement or your spouse’s benefit and you are before full retirement age (FRA).
+The Bipartisan Budget Act extends deemed filing rules to apply at FRA and beyond.

 What is the effective date for the new rules on deemed filing resulting from the Bipartisan Budget Act?

 The new rules for deemed filing are effective immediately for individuals who turn 62 on or after January 2, 2016.
 An individual born on January 2, 1954 will reach his or her full retirement age (66) in 2020.
-Therefore, January 2020 is the first month deemed filing will apply to someone who reaches full retirement age.
-Until that time, deemed filing will only apply to those below full retirement age.
+Therefore, January 2020 is the first month deemed filing will apply to someone who reaches FRA.
+Until that time, deemed filing will only apply to those below FRA.

-I turned 62 before January 02, 2016.
-Does the new law on deemed filing under the Bipartisan Budget Act affect me?
+I turned 62 before January 2, 2016.
+Does the new law on deemed filing under the Bipartisan Budget Act affect me

-No, if you turned 62 prior to January 2, 2016, the new law that extends deemed filing rules to benefits at full retirement age and beyond will not apply to you.
+No, if you turned 62 prior to January 2, 2016, the new law that extends deemed filing rules to benefits at FRA and beyond will not apply to you.

 Can I restrict my application for benefits and apply only for spouse’s benefits and delay filing for my own retirement benefit in order to earn delayed retirement credits?